ettoreboy/vscode-advanced-search-extension/README.md

 # vscode-advanced-search

 ![Icon](./icons/icon.png)

 A simple web search command that opens a page in your default browser based on your search configurations.

 ## Features

 - Search github, google or stackoverflow with the editor selected text.
 - Configure a search provider with default advanced parameters.
-- Easily extendible with your own custom search definition
+- Easily extendible with your own custom search definition.

 ## Extension Settings